zircon-tech/cloud-ops-docs/docs/planning-and-forecasting.md

 ---
-id: COCFM-006
+id: COCFM-002
-title: "Financial Operations"
+title: "Planning and Forecasting"
 ---

-# Financial Operations
+# Planning and Forecasting

 ## Purpose

-Modern financial operations transforms cost management from reactive reporting to proactive optimization.
+Modern planning and forecasting transforms cost management from reactive reporting to proactive optimization.
 Our methodology establishes visibility, accountability, and continuous optimization processes that align cloud spending with business value.

 ## Methodology & Process